 States Approved to Operate GAP Programs

-In order to take the option, states are required to submit an amended Title IV-E State Plan to the U.S. Department of Health and Human Services/Children's Bureau for its approval, and, as of February 2016, thirty-three states, the District of Columbia, and six tribes -- the Port Gamble S’Klallam Tribe, the Confederated Salish and Kootenai Tribe, the South Puget Intertribal Planning agency, the Keweenaw Bay Indian Community, the Navajo Nation, and the Eastern Band of Cherokee Indians -- have been given final approval to operate GAP programs.
+In order to take the option, states are required to submit an amended Title IV-E State Plan to the U.S. Department of Health and Human Services/Children's Bureau for its approval, and, as of May 2016, thirty-two states, the District of Columbia, and six tribes -- the Port Gamble S’Klallam Tribe, the Confederated Salish and Kootenai Tribe, the South Puget Intertribal Planning agency, the Keweenaw Bay Indian Community, the Navajo Nation, and the Eastern Band of Cherokee Indians -- have been given final approval to operate GAP programs.

 Twenty-six of the states, and the District of Columbia, also allow children who are not Title IV-E eligible to exit foster care into subsidized permanent homes with relatives.
 For example, in Pennsylvania’s approved State Plan, children who are not Title IV-E eligible will still be covered under the state and counties' subsidized guardianship program, known as Subsidized Permanent Legal Custodianship.
 In Michigan, immediately prior to the passage of the Fostering Connections Act, a new subsidized guardianship program was enacted, and state funding authorized, which will allow Michigan to cover non IV-E eligible children.